-To underpin and support the Executive Board of PACE there are 5 thematic groups: Safer Cheshire East Partnership; Children's Trust; Health & Wellbeing; Economic Development, Learning & Skills and Environment and Sustainability.
+To underpin and support the Executive Board of the PACE there are 5 thematic groups: Safer Cheshire East Partnership; Children's Trust; Health & Wellbeing; Economic Development, Learning & Skills and Environment and Sustainability.
 The Thematic Groups will develop and deliver appropriate strategies and actions for the achievement of objectives relevant to their particular thematic area.
-Specifically, they are responsible for the delivery of the Ambition for All outcomes and Local Area Agreement targets within that theme.
+Specifically, they are responsible for the delivery of the Sustainable Community Strategy outcomes and Local Area Agreement targets within that theme.